 Partnering with local conservationists, marine scientists and dive professionals, the program promises to offer exciting and exceptional experiences.
 Think sea turtle sanctuaries, shark tagging and research, whale conservation activities, mobula ray studies, sea lion snorkeling and diving, PADI dive and conservation studies and more!

 Stay tuned for more details as they develop!
-To be updated on more information, please visit submit our contact form and indicate your interest in the Summer 2022 trip.
+To be updated on more information, please register via our contact form and indicate your interest in the Summer 2022 trip.